hendrixroa/csv_importer/README.md

 The persistence layer is completely delegated by the framework [Typeorm](https://github.com/typeorm/typeorm) using SQLite as database provider which is used in mode *In-Memory* to avoid any installation of on premise database which is out of scope for this project.
 Neither database configuration is required, however you can set some variables via *.env files to change a few things in the database provider, for example you can set the variable DATABASE_LOG_LEVEL=true to see all the trace of database when execute all queries.
 If you want to extend that config check the file *src/config/ormconfig.ts* and extend it according to your needs.
+Because this project uses an In-memory database like SQLite we have not migrations or any configuration for repository approach due the incompatibility between nest.js and non-connection persistent of SQLite make no possible to inject custom repositories classes in each module effectively, said that the fix was implemented is to use the connection manager to create a Repository given an entity.

 ## Development